miroslav-valsorim/DevOps-and-Software-Engineering/Containers-and-Cloud-july-2024/09-Infrastructure-as-Code-Terraform-Exercise/04-Exercise-Terraform-CI-CD/README.md

-# Deploying Container Nginx to Azure
+# Deploying to Azure with terraform CI/CD

 ![Azure](screenshots/0.png)